SoftUni-Internal/interactive-content/EN/12-Exam/00-Problem.md

 - You have 4 hours to complete the task

-- When you are ready, delete the `node_modules` folder, make sure all dependencies are listed in the `package.json` file and submit your archived project
+- When you are ready, delete the `node_modules` folder, make sure all dependencies are listed in the `package.json` file, and submit your archived project

 - You are provided with **HTML and CSS** resources, which you can **modify**